deniz195/fipt/docs/source/sop.rst

 Prepare the workstation
 -----------------------
-.. warning:: When handling electrolyte always wear goggles.
+.. warning:: When handling electrolyte always wear goggles and work in a well ventilated space.

 Checklist : Gloves, googles, ethanol, wipe, FIPT cell, brush, tweezer, cutting tool, pipette, pipette tips and your electrode.